 Travel season is right around the corner.
 For us, being a Military Family, that means a lot of car rides and sore butts.
-With our average car ride being around 7 hours, at least 7 times a year, I have learned a thing or two.
-Here are my 5 Best Tips for Traveling With Kids!!
+With our average car ride being around 7 hours, at least 7 times a year, I have learned a thing or two when it comes to surviving a road trip with kids.

 By this I don’t mean pick a time, I mean really look at when to leave.
 Find out if you will be hitting a major city at rush hour.
 It isn’t worth leaving at 6:00 AM if this causes you to be stuck in traffic for an hour because you hit St. Louis.
 However, I DO suggest leaving early.
 Even if the kiddos are excited they are more likely to stay calm and relaxed for the first leg of the trip.
 Take full advantage of this!

-3. When You Are Traveling With Kids -Don’t Down the Drinks
+When You Are Road Tripping With Kids -Don’t Down the Drinks

 The same rules as the munchies apply here.
 Stay away from loads of sugar, caffeine, and colors.
 Water.
 That is all my kids have in the car.
 We also keep the water in the front seat with the adults.
 If it’s sitting with us, we can control the liquid intake.
 They get enough to stay hydrated, but they’re not downing a whole bottle in five minutes.